Can the Police Search My Car in NSW?

 Search Warrant

-A search warrant is a written order which gives the police the authority to enter, search and seize items from an identified property or vehicle.
-Under a warrant, the police do not require the driver or owners consent to search a vehicle; however, they are required to provide a copy of the search warrant upon request and inform the driver of the powers they have under the warrant.
+A search warrant is a written order that authorises police to enter, search, and seize items from an identified property or vehicle.
+Under a warrant, the police do not require the driver’s or owner’s consent to search a vehicle; however, they are required to provide a copy of the search warrant upon request and inform the driver of the powers they have under the warrant.

-Generally, warrants grant the police powers to search a specific vehicle, to remove specific names items (such a weapons, drugs or cash) as well as remove any additional items that the police reasonably believe are connected to a criminal offence.
-However, they only provide police search powers for a reasonable length of time, and police must have a reasonable basis to remove any items not specifically listed on the warrant.
+Generally, warrants grant the police the power to search a specific vehicle, to remove specific named items (such as weapons, drugs, or cash), and to remove any additional items the police reasonably believe are connected to a criminal offence.
+However, they only grant police search powers for a reasonable period, and police must have a reasonable basis to remove any items not specifically listed on the warrant.

 When might police get a warrant to search my car?